On this page:

 PUT http://teamcity:8111/app/rest/agents/<agentLocator>/authorized (put " true " or "false" text as text/plain)

-Add a comment when enabling/disabling and authorizing/unauthorising an agent (since TeamCity 10.0):
+Add a comment when enabling/disabling and authorizing/unauthorizing an agent:

 Agent enabled/authorized data is exposed in the